-The fair value of unconsolidated subsidiaries is provided by the investment managers or administrators at balance date.
-The price is based on the fair value of the underlying net assets of the specific investment which is determined using a variety of methods, including independent valuations, valuation models based on the price of recent transactions, earnings multiples or discounted cash flows.
+The fair value of unconsolidated subsidiaries is based on the fair value of the underlying net assets of the specific investment which can be determined using a variety of methods, including being based on the last quoted bid price provided by a reputable pricing vendor, independent valuations, valuation models based on the price of recent transactions, earnings multiples or discounted cash flows.
+Unconsolidated subsidiaries have been classified within Level 2 and 3 of the fair value hierarchy.